The Mup Music Publication program

 Up to 3 independent voices per staff, up to 70 simultaneous notes per voice.

-Note styles of normal, grace, cue, X, diamond, plus shaped notes.
+Note styles of normal, grace, cue, X, diamond, plus shaped notes and

 Up to 4 accidentals per note, including custom accidentals.